 Interdepartmental cooperation must be stressed during the introduction to the front office.
 This is an ideal time to establish the importance of harmony among the housekeeping, maintenance, marketing and sales, food and beverage, and front office departments.
-The front office must take the lead in establishing good communications among departments.
-Because the front office is the initial contact for the guest, obtaining status reports, maintaining communications, and knowing the functions being hosted each day are the responsibilities of the front office staff.
-Overlooking trivial misunderstandings with other departments sometimes takes colossal effort, but the front office must keep the communication lines open.
-Guests benefit from and appreciate the work of a well-informed front office.
+The front office must take the lead in establishing good communications with the various departments.
+Since the front office is the initial contact for the guest, obtaining status reports, maintaining communications, and knowing the functions being hosted each day are the responsibilities of the front office staff.
+Overlooking trivial misunderstandings with other departments takes colossal effort on some days, but the front office must keep the communication lines open.
+The guest will benefit from and appreciate the efforts of a well-informed front office.